Orestistsira/auth-computer-arch-lab-ex3/README.md

 From lab 2 we got that Cache_Line_Size = 128 would increase the cost and as we see know it is not all energy efficient

 So we think that set1 { Cache_Line_Size = 64 } would be the best choice.

+3.

+As we have know reviewed our architectures taking into account performance, cost and energy efficiency, we have